ibm-garage-ref-storefront/storefront-tekton/README.md

     bash scripts/build.sh

-Wait till the tekton pipeline runs go from state "Running" to state "Succeeded":
+Wait till the tekton "pipelineruns" go from state "Running" to state "Succeeded":

     watch "tkn pipelinerun list"

 Note: you can get the tekton CLI from the openshift web console.

+Note: when you pushed your builds out to quay, then you need to make them available to openshift:

+    oc import-image auth --from=quay.io/kitty_catt/auth --confirm
+    oc import-image catalog --from=quay.io/kitty_catt/catalog --confirm
+    oc import-image customer --from=quay.io/kitty_catt/customer --confirm
+    oc import-image inventory --from=quay.io/kitty_catt/inventory --confirm
+    oc import-image orders --from=quay.io/kitty_catt/orders --confirm
+    oc import-image web --from=quay.io/kitty_catt/web --confirm

+Check it:

+    oc get is

 ## b) Deploy the microservices